Chest Pain: Causes & When You Should Take Action

 Some medications can irritate the stomach lining (reflux pain) or affect blood pressure in such a way that it causes a feeling of pressure in the chest.
 Combinations of painkillers and blood pressure medications are particularly relevant.

-Especially when it comes to breast pain, you shouldn't guess. brite helps you understand the connection between your therapy and your symptoms:
+Especially when it comes to chest pain, you shouldn't guess. brite helps you understand the connection between your therapy and your symptoms:

 Please do not hesitate to call the emergency number (112) if:

-Severe shortness of breath or fear of death may also occur.
+• severe shortness of breath or fear of death also occurs

 Preparing for your doctor's appointment – your checklist